Our Longmont Branch History

 The Longmont Branch Today

-Seventy-two years later, Longmont’s AAUW branch still remains dedicated to the AAUW mission of advancing gender equity for all women and girls through research, education and advocacy.
+Seventy-four years later, Longmont’s AAUW branch still remains dedicated to the AAUW mission of advancing gender equity for all women and girls through research, education and advocacy.

 We are working to increase our membership and its diversity in an environment characterized by mutual respect and teamwork.
 We are actively working on new ways to be agents of positive action in our community in areas such as gender pay inequity and Title IX compliance.
 Take a look at our updated strategic plan to get an idea of current direction and how you might get involved.